-Similarly, with IC₅₀ values of 11.35 µg/ml and 11.20 µg/ml respectively, the ecofriendly creams made from C. lemon seed oil (CL1 and CL2) demonstrated excellent DPPH radical scavenging activity.
-Vitamin C once again shown the strongest antioxidant activity (IC50 value = 1.30 µg/ml) when compared to the formulated creams and standard reference, while Nivea cream displayed an IC50 value of 7.54 µg/ml.
-Therefore, compared to creams prepared from C. paradisi seed oil, those made from C. lemon seed oil showed highest DPPH scavenging activity.
+Similarly, with IC₅₀ values of 11.35 µg/ml and 11.20 µg/ml, respectively, the eco-friendly creams made from C. lemon seed oil (CL1 and CL2) demonstrated excellent DPPH radical scavenging activity.
+Vitamin C once again showed the strongest antioxidant activity (IC50 value = 1.30 µg/ml) when compared to the formulated creams and standard reference, while Nivea cream displayed an IC50 value of 7.54 µg/ml.
+Therefore, compared to creams prepared from C. paradisi seed oil, those made from C. lemon seed oil showed the highest DPPH scavenging activity.

-Nonetheless, all of the ecofriendly formulated from C. paradisi and C. lemon seed oils competed remarkably with the commercial cream (Nivea) according to the DPPH antioxidant result.
-The formulated ecofriendly creams showed promising antioxidant potency which helps in the protection of human skin from oxidative stress.
+Nonetheless, all of the eco-friendly formulated from C. paradisi and C. lemon seed oils competed remarkably with the commercial cream (Nivea) according to the DPPH antioxidant result.
+The formulated eco-friendly creams showed promising antioxidant potency, which helps in the protection of human skin from oxidative stress.

 4.0 CONCLUSION

-Ecofriendly creams made or prepared from C. paradisi and C. lemon seed oils showed strong antimicrobial efficacy against the investigated microbes in this study.
+Eco-friendly creams made or prepared from C. paradisi and C. lemon seed oils showed strong antimicrobial efficacy against the investigated microbes in this study.
 These formulations also demonstrated excellent DPPH antioxidant scavenging capability.

-The results from this study revealed that the oils from seed of C. paradisi and C. lemon could be utilized in the formulation of eco-friendly cosmetic products due to their excellent antimicrobial and antioxidant activities which could be further exploited for medicinal and industrial purposes.
+The results from this study revealed that the oils from the seed of C. paradisi and C. lemon could be utilised in the formulation of eco-friendly cosmetic products due to their excellent antimicrobial and antioxidant activities, which could be further exploited for medicinal and industrial purposes.

-Because of their strong antimicrobial and antioxidant qualities, C. paradisi and C. lemon seed oils could be utilized in the formulation of eco-friendly cosmetic products which could be further exploited for medicinal and industrial purposes.
+Because of their strong antimicrobial and antioxidant qualities, C. paradisi and C. lemon seed oils could be utilised in the formulation of eco-friendly cosmetic products which could be further exploited for medicinal and industrial purposes.

 5.0 RECOMMENDATION